Twenty-fourth week of 2019 edition!

 This week, I reviewed the sites in reverse alphabetical order (Z to A).

-I've been reviewing Midnight occult civil servants this season (like here in the "Best Of Show" review for episode 10), and I have to say that the show is doing a fantastic job with its story.
+I’ve been reviewing Midnight occult civil servants this season (like “Best Of Show” review for episode 10), and I have to say that the show is doing a fantastic job with its story.
 The writers really know how to foreshadow, and they also know their Japanese lore.
-I've always appreciated Random Curiosity's approach to reviews, and this post by Stars is a great example of why.
-The post explores the implications of Arata Miyako's Ears of Sand, especially in light of developments in episodes 9 and 10.
-If you aren't watching the series, you might want to after reading this review.
-Isn't that often the case with the best reviews?
+I’ve always appreciated Random Curiosity’s approach to reviews, and this post by Stars continues that tradition.
+The post explores the implications of Arata Miyako’s Ears of Sand, especially in light of developments in episodes 9 and 10.
+If you aren’t watching the series, you might want to after reading this review.
+Isn’t that often the case with the best reviews?

-This season of Attack on Titan has...
-Well, it's stressed my vocabulary, that's what!
-There're only so many ways to say OMG without sounding repetitive.
-The battle with the Beast Titan; the battle with the Colossal and Armored Titans; the fate of the Survey Corps; the previous episodes drove us brutally to where we are now.
-And finally, we get the basement episode.
-I'm not even going to try to describe it.
-I recognize that there's no way I can capture the pathos, anguish, courage, and hope that more than 50 episodes have crafted.
+This season of Attack on Titan has… Well, it’s stressed my vocabulary, that’s what!
+There’re only so many ways to say OMG without sounding repetitive.
+The battle with the Beast Titan; the battle with the Colossal and Armored Titans; the fate of the Survey Corps; the previous episodes drove us brutally to this point.
+And now we get the basement episode.
+I’m not even going to try to describe it.
+I recognize that there’s no way I can capture the pathos, anguish, courage, and hope that more than 50 episodes have crafted.
 But In Asian Spaces was somehow able to pull it off.
-If you haven't seen the episode yet (and really, there are some series that you really should experience -- and this is one of those!), please do give this article a read.
+If you haven’t seen the episode yet (and really, there are some series that you really should experience — and this is one of those!), please do give this article a read.
 Its take on the episode borders on poetic.

 There’s something about fiction that can seep into your very being.
 I’m a grown man.
 I’m starting to think about retirement.
 Yet, it’s dangerous for me to hear anyone bump an acoustic guitar.
 Hearing that sound brings all the emotions flooding back from the third episode of Angel Beats and Masami Iwasawa’s story.
 It’s the same things for books I read decades ago.
 Looking at a star peak through clouds reminds me of Samwise Gamgee in The Return of the King: “Far above the Ephel Dúath in the West the night-sky was still dim and pale.
 There, peeping among the cloud-wrack above a dark tor high up in the mountains, Sam saw a white star twinkle for a while.
 The beauty of it smote his heart…” Those moments change us, and that’s a beautiful thing.
 I’ve rarely come across a post that captures that sentiment as well as this one from Fan of a Certain Age.
 It’s the second article this week that border on poetic.
 This time, it riffs on the original Fruits Basket series, and if you’ve ever wondered if it’s “okay” to still enjoy anime at any age, this article will put your mind at ease.